humansinstitute/BitcoinForHumans/StableBonds.md

 ![Overview diagram](https://raw.githubusercontent.com/humansinstitute/BitcoinForHumans/master/assets/stablebond-overview.jpg)

-The proposed stack would include a client which sits on top of a lightning network and bitcoin network node.
+The proposed stack would include an application client which sits on top of a lightning network node and bitcoin network node.

 The client will require functionality to manage several scenarios.

-* Order matching: How larry met sally.
+* Automated discovery and order matching: how does Larry meet sally.
-* Reputation: Sally wants to take a market offer from Larry and is assessing his reputauion as a peer. gning and enforcement of DLC.
+* Reputation: Sally wants to take a market offer from Larry and is assessing his reputauion as a peer.
-* DLC Management: Negotiation, si
+* DLC Management: Negotiation, signing and enforcement of DLC.
 * Exposure calculations,
 * Automated rolling of bond contracts.